MuhammedKaraaslan/medium-clone/README.md

 Medium clone created using NextJS.

 This project has article detail page and comment functionality.
-(Your comments will show up after it has been approved)
+(Your comments will show up after admin approve them in Sanity CMS)

 ## [Click Here](https://medium-clone-mhmmdkaraaslan.vercel.app/) to view the site